Translate Widget | Text Size Widget

 If you are interested in learning more about children’s services or you want to look for services, please click here for contact information.
 A physician’s referral is not required for you to call us.
 For a full description of what Contact Hamilton does and what you can expect when you call Contact Hamilton, please [click here].

 Here is a summary of the types of child and youth developmental services available in Hamilton.
-These services are provided by various agencies.
+These services are provided by various local agencies.

 If you are interested in learning more about children’s services or you want to look for services, please contact us at 905-570-8888 or email@example.com.
 A physician’s referral is not required for you to call us.
 For a full description of what Contact Hamilton does and what you can expect when you call Contact Hamilton, please click here.